Here at Enabled City we develop software geared towards “inclusive customer services” with high technology inclusive solutions.

 - Providing customer confidence when planning trips.

 - PhotoRoute is provided as part technology and part consultancy, ensuring clients have the best possible solution to match unique locations, and within budget.

-The technology developed to create PhotoRoute has been awarded a Visit London Gold Award for including the needs of people with disabilities and those speaking English as a second language.
+The expertise to develop PhotoRoute has been awarded a Visit London Gold Award for including the needs of people with disabilities, and those speaking English as a second language.